 Skip to main content

-• Repeated broken promises
+• Repeated broken promises and dishonesty

 • Financial stress or codependency